buitrongtrinh/TubeNote/README.md

 ### `libcublas.so.12` or cuDNN errors

 faster-whisper GPU mode needs CUDA runtime libraries.
-Install the CUDA 12 NVIDIA wheels from `requirements.txt`, or switch ASR to CPU mode.
+Install the CUDA 12 NVIDIA wheels from `requirements-gpu.txt`, or switch ASR to CPU mode.

 ### Demucs downloads weights or fails on first run